 - Section Editor — Malignant Melanoma and Other Cutaneous Neoplasms; Cancer of the Kidney

 - Deputy Director

 - Section Editor — Skin and Soft Tissue Surgery

 - New York University Langone Medical Center

 Although the incidence of malignant melanoma is increasing, most cases are diagnosed at an early stage.
-Surgical excision is curative in most cases of early stage disease, and patients at high risk of developing metastatic disease may benefit from adjuvant therapy with interferon alpha or ipilimumab.
-(See "Initial surgical management of melanoma of the skin and unusual sites" and "Adjuvant immunotherapy for melanoma".)
+Surgical excision is curative in most cases of early stage disease, and patients at high risk of developing metastatic disease may benefit from adjuvant therapy with interferon alfa or ipilimumab.
+(See "Initial surgical management of melanoma of the skin and unusual sites" and "Adjuvant therapy for cutaneous melanoma".)

 The management of patients with disseminated disease is a difficult problem.
 Systemic approaches that have been shown to provide clinically important benefit for appropriately selected patients with disseminated melanoma include immunotherapy with high-dose interleukin-2 (IL-2), immunotherapy with checkpoint inhibitors directed against CTLA-4 and programmed death 1 protein (PD1), and inhibition of the MAP kinase pathway with a BRAF and MEK inhibitors in patients whose tumors contain a V600 mutation in the BRAF gene.

 The role of surgery in the treatment of metastatic disease is discussed in this topic.
 An overview of the management of advanced melanoma is presented separately.
 (See "Overview of the management of advanced cutaneous melanoma".)